Patient Appointment Scheduling: Tips and Types

 Modified Wave Scheduling

-This patient scheduling approach involves booking patients for the first half of each hour and keeping the second half open for special circumstances.
+This appointment scheduling approach to medical billing involves booking patients for the first half of each hour and keeping the second half open for special circumstances.
 Modified wave scheduling helps accommodate appointments that run long or urgent patients who walk in without booking a visit.

 You’ll find this method ideal for medical groups where visit lengths tend to be unpredictable, as well as clinics where patients often come in without appointments.
 You may also expect some downtime if no patients show up in the second half of the hour—after wrapping up the other visits on time.